jkruppa/teaching/quotes/Zitate.md

 *“Humans are allergic to change.
 They love to say, ‘We’ve always done it this way.’
 I try to fight that.
 That’s why I have a clock on my wall that runs counterclockwise.” – Grace Hopper, pioneering computer scientist*

-“Life is a series of building, testing, changing and iterating.” – Lauren Mosentha
+*“Life is a series of building, testing, changing and iterating.” – Lauren Mosentha*

-“Don’t let anyone rob you of your imagination, your creativity, or your curiosity.
+*“Don’t let anyone rob you of your imagination, your creativity, or your curiosity.
 It’s your place in the world; it’s your life.
-Go on and do all you can with it, and make it the life you want to live.”  – Mae Jemison, first African American woman astronaut in space
+Go on and do all you can with it, and make it the life you want to live.”  – Mae Jemison, first African American woman astronaut in space*

-“An ugly baby is better than no baby at all.
-If you wait and wait and wait for your product to be perfect before you release it out into the world, you will often never get there.” – Kathryn Minshew
+*“An ugly baby is better than no baby at all.
+If you wait and wait and wait for your product to be perfect before you release it out into the world, you will often never get there.” – Kathryn Minshew*

-“If you haven’t failed yet, you haven’t tried anything.” -Reshma Saujani
+*“If you haven’t failed yet, you haven’t tried anything.” -Reshma Saujani*

-All sorts of things can happen when you’re open to new ideas and playing around with things. - Stephanie Kwolek, the chemist who invented Kevlar
+*All sorts of things can happen when you’re open to new ideas and playing around with things. - Stephanie Kwolek, the chemist who invented Kevlar*

-I became an astronomer because I could not imagine living on Earth and not trying to understand how the Universe works.
+*I became an astronomer because I could not imagine living on Earth and not trying to understand how the Universe works. - Vera Rubin, Astronomer*

-~ Vera Rubin, Astronomer

-…her (Vera Rubin) struggle inspired me to keep pushing, do what I love and really believe that something will work out.
-And now, I’m a scientist at NASA.
+*…her (Vera Rubin) struggle inspired me to keep pushing, do what I love and really believe that something will work out.
+And now, I’m a scientist at NASA. - Regina Caputo, Astrophysicist*

-~ Regina Caputo, Astrophysicist

 *“You have to spend some energy and effort to see the beauty of math." — Maryam Mirzakhani*